yohasebe/ruby-spacy/README.md

 res = doc.openai_query(
   access_token: api_key,
-  model: "gpt-4",
-  prompt: "Elaborate on the statement in the text"
+  prompt: "Extract the topic of the document and list five entities, including the topic itself, that can be considered highly relevant to that topic."
 )

-puts res
 ```

 Output:

-> The statement refers to the fact that The Beatles, an iconic British rock band formed in 1960, released 12 original studio albums during their active years.
-This does not include live albums, compilations, EPs, or post-breakup releases.
-Their studio albums, which were all commercial successes, feature some of their most famous songs and have had a major influence on popular music.
-The 12 studio albums include:
+> Topic: The Beatles' studio albums
 >
+> Relevant entities:
-> 1. Please Please Me (1963)
+> 1. The Beatles
-> 2. With the Beatles (1963)
+> 2. Studio albums
-> 3. A Hard Day's Night (1964)
+> 3. Music
-> 4. Beatles for Sale (1964)
+> 4. Band
-> 5. Help!
-(1965)
+> 5. Rock music
-> 6. Rubber Soul (1965)
+> 6. Pop music
-> 7. Revolver (1966)
+> 7. John Lennon
-> 8. Sgt.
-Pepper's Lonely Hearts Club Band (1967)
+> 8. Paul McCartney
-> 9. The Beatles (also known as the White Album) (1968)
+> 9. George Harrison
-> 10. Yellow Submarine (1969)
+> 10. Ringo Starr
-> 11. Abbey Road (1969)
-> 12. Let It Be (1970)
->
-> Each album showcased the band's evolving musical style and lyrical sophistication, ranging from their early rock and roll sound to the more experimental and complex compositions in their later years.

 ### GPT Prompting 3